U.S. lawmakers want South Africa to face consequences for "support for Russia" amid Ukraine war

 South Africa, the continent's largest single economy, exported about $3 billion worth of goods through AGOA to the United States in 2022.

+Speaking separately Tuesday as part of a digital briefing by several senior U.S. officials, the National Security Council's senior director for African Affairs, Judd Devermont, said the Biden administration shared "Congress's concern about South Africa's potential security partnership with Russia."

+"We're constantly working to cut off support and funding for Putin's war machine and to undercut Russia's ability to carry out this conflict," Devermont said.
+"As part of these efforts, we are strongly encouraging countries not to support Russia's war.
+I'm not going to get into the specifics of private conversations with the South Africans, but be sure that we are having these conversations."

-South Africa's relationship with the U.S. has been strained since the country declared a "non-aligned stance" on the Russian invasion of Ukraine.
+South Africa's relations with the U.S. have been strained since the country declared a "non-aligned stance" on Russia's invasion of Ukraine.
 It deteriorated further in May when U.S. Ambassador to South Africa Reuben Brigety, speaking to local media, accused South Africa of secretly loading arms onto a sanctioned Russian ship in Simon's Town harbor in December 2022, before the ship returned to Russia with its contents.

 Brigety called it "fundamentally unacceptable."